DevPoint/api-client-core-js/README.md

-API Client Core as basement for Javascript base API clients
+API Client Core as basement for Javascript based API clients
 ===============================================================

 to be written